NYS 3-8 GRADE ASSESSMENTS

-The NYS 3-8 Grade Assessments are given every year in the subject areas of English Language Arts (ELA) and Mathematics for students in grades 3 through 8.
-The assessments utilize State Standards to test students in areas that focus learning on real-world skills: critical thinking, careful reading of fiction and non-fiction, writing with evidence, effective communication of ideas, and solving real-world math problems.
+NYS Assessments are given every year in the subject areas of English Language Arts (ELA) and Mathematics for students in grades 3 through 8.
+The assessments utilize State Standards to test students in areas that focus on learning real-world skills: critical thinking, careful reading of fiction and non-fiction, writing with evidence, effective communication of ideas, and solving real-world math problems.

 The most important thing to remember, though, is that these tests are a tool and little more.
 Although a very important tool for evaluating how we are teaching your child, they are designed to give parents and the school a way to measure student progress from year to year, making certain that students are moving steadily toward a goal of college and career readiness.